BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Use/general-load-order.md

 Load orders should be set up in an order following the below structure.
 As always, if a mod's page recommends a specific placement load order, go with the author's suggestion.

 ## 1. Early Loaders
-The first types of mods you shoul have on your list are Library mods and Single-Purpose SE mods.
+The first types of mods you should have on your list are **Library mods** and **Single-Purpose SE mods**.

-Library Mods are mods that are relied on by other mods.
+- **Library Mods** are mods that are relied on by other mods.
 Examples include 5eSpells, Unlock Level Curve, Community Library, and Vlad's Grimoire.
-Single-purpose SE mods are mods that are standalone, and limited in scope.
+- **Single-purpose SE mods** are mods that are standalone, and limited in scope.
 Examples include Loz's Autosave mods, and KvCampEvents, as well as most Frameworks.

 ## 2. New Items/Spells/Actions and Fixes
-Next up are mods that provide playable actions, items, and dyes, and Mods that fix base-game content and/or affect general gameplay (ex.
+Next are mods that provide **playable actions, items, and dyes**, and mods that **fix base-game content and/or affect general gameplay** (ex.
 Concentration Failsafe, Shields Overhaul) should go next.
 Often these will rely on Early Loaders, or are mods that are expected to get overridden or referenced by other mods as well.

 ## 3. Expanded Content
-The third chunk of mods you should place in your order are those that provide new content to existing structures (ex.
+The third chunk of mods you should place in your order are those that provide **new content to existing structures** (ex.
 FeatsExtra, Metamagic Extended, WildMagicD100)

 > I recommend ordering these by type
 {.is-info}

 These types of mods also fall under this category:
 - Additional Feats